ctottinger/Fourth-and-Forever/readme.md

 ___

-# Roster
+# Roster @

 Each team will have a maximum of 25 active players.
-Teams shall have no more than 3 quarterbacks, but there will be no other restrictions.
-4 IR slots will be available, but managers will be required to monitor their players status and activate when necessary within a timely fashion to ensure the IR slots aren't used as extra active player storage.
+Teams are allowed no more than three quarterbacks, but there are no restrictions on other positions.
+Four injured reserve (IR) slots will be available for use, and managers are responsible for monitoring player statuses.
+Players must be activated from the IR slots within two weeks once they are no longer tagged IR, to prevent these slots from being used as extra active player storage.

+To accommodate the rookie draft, teams will receive four additional roster slots during the offseason immediately before the rookie draft.
+These slots will increase the roster size temporarily, but rosters must be trimmed back to the 25-player limit by the Wednesday before Week 1 of the NFL regular season.

 ___